Mekrache/Traveling-salesman-problem-exact-solution-javascript/README.md

 </p>

 ## Exact algorithm
 The solution that i implemented would be to try all permutations (ordered combinations) and see which one is cheapest (using brute-force search).

-The running time for this approach lies within a polynomial factor of {\displaystyle O(n!)} O(n!), the factorial of the number of cities, so this solution becomes impractical even for only 20 cities.
+The running time for this approach lies within a polynomial factor of O(n!), the factorial of the number of cities, so this solution becomes impractical even for only 20 cities.